KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     output template for details.
 Even more advanced operations can also be done with the help of --parse-metadata and --replace-in-metadata

--   OTHER NEW OPTIONS: --print, --sleep-requests, --convert-thumbnails, --write-link, --force-download-archive, --force-overwrites, --break-on-reject etc
+-   OTHER NEW OPTIONS: Many new options have been added such as --concat-playlist, --print, --wait-for-video, --sleep-requests, --convert-thumbnails, --write-link, --force-download-archive, --force-overwrites, --break-on-reject etc

--   IMPROVEMENTS: Regex and other operators in --match-filter, multiple --postprocessor-args and --downloader-args, faster archive checking, more format selection options etc
+-   IMPROVEMENTS: Regex and other operators in --format/--match-filter, multiple --postprocessor-args and --downloader-args, faster archive checking, more format selection options, merge multi-video/audio, multiple --config-locations, --exec at different stages, etc

--   PLUGIN EXTRACTORS: Extractors can be loaded from an external file.
+-   PLUGINS: Extractors and PostProcessors can be loaded from an external file.
 See plugins for details

 -   SELF-UPDATER: The releases can be updated using yt-dlp -U

 See changelog or commits for the full list of changes

-PS: Some of these changes are already in youtube-dlc, but are still unreleased.
-See this for details

-If you are coming from youtube-dl, the amount of changes are very large.
-Compare options and supported sites with youtube-dl's to get an idea of the massive number of features/patches youtube-dlc has accumulated.

 Differences in default behavior

-Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc.
+Some of yt-dlp's default options are different from that of youtube-dl and youtube-dlc:

--   The options --id, --auto-number (-A), --title (-t) and --literal (-l), no longer work.
+-   The options --auto-number (-A), --title (-t) and --literal (-l), no longer work.
 See removed options for details
--   avconv is not supported as as an alternative to ffmpeg
+-   avconv is not supported as an alternative to ffmpeg
 -   The default output template is %(title)s [%(id)s].%(ext)s.
 There is no real reason for this change.
 This was changed before yt-dlp was ever made public and now there are no plans to change it back to
-    %(title)s.%(id)s.%(ext)s.
+    %(title)s-%(id)s.%(ext)s.
 Instead, you may use
     --compat-options filename
 -   The default format sorting is different from youtube-dl and prefers higher resolution and better codecs rather than higher bitrates.
 You